 8. Hooray for Heroes

-CNN.com has a lesson plan for discussing a terror attack and then reviewing responses to it.
+CNN.com has a lesson plan for discussing an attack and then reviewing responses to it.

 10. Always Remembered, Never Forgotten